paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-046-indian-self-determination-and-education-assistance.md

 #### Codification
 Section was formerly classified to [section 450i of this title](./chapter-014-miscellaneous.md#section-450i) prior to editorial reclassification and renumbering as this section.

 Section is comprised of section 104 of Pub.
 L. 93–638.
 Subsecs. (a) to (d) of section 104 of Pub.
-L. 93–638 are classified to [section 3371 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3371&num=0&edition=prelim), Government Organization and Employees, [section 2004b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2004b&num=0&edition=prelim), The Public Health and Welfare, [section 456 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section456&num=0&edition=prelim), Appendix, War and National Defense, and [section 4762 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4762&num=0&edition=prelim), respectively.
+L. 93–638 are classified to [section 3371 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3371&num=0&edition=prelim), Government Organization and Employees, [section 2004b of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2004b&num=0&edition=prelim), The Public Health and Welfare, [section 3806 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3806&num=0&edition=prelim), War and National Defense, and [section 4762 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4762&num=0&edition=prelim), respectively.
 Subsecs. (k) and (l) of section 104 of Pub.
 L. 93–638 are classified to [section 3372 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3372&num=0&edition=prelim).

 #### Prior Provisions
 A prior section 104 of Pub.
 L. 93–638 was renumbered section 103 by Pub.
 L. 100–472 and is classified to [section 5322 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5322).